Getting started with your first ALPACA game

 Find out more about scene objects and Spine

-The dog object you just created will be positioned in the center of the screen.
+The dog object you have just created will be placed in the center of the screen.

-1. In the game open the edit mode by pressing Tab
+1. In the game, open edit mode by pressing Tab

-2. A green circle will shown under the dog Alt text
+2. A green circle will appear under the dog Alt text

-3. Drag and drop the dog whereever you want to have the dog.
+3. Drag and drop the dog where you want it.

 4. Press S to save.

-Interactable regions are defined via a Bounding Box in Spine.
+Interactable regions are defined by a bounding box in Spine.

-1. Select a bone in Spine and select Bounding Box from the new dropdown.
+1. Select a bone in Spine and select Bounding Box from the new drop down menu.

-2. Give the box a speaking name.
+2. Give the box a descriptive name.
 The name should represent the action.
 Let's name it bark

-3. The prepare_assets script will automaticly generate a file called bark.lua for you.
-The file will contain this line
+3. The prepare_assets script will automatically create a file called bark.lua for you.
+This file will contain the following line

 print("bark")

-1. The dog will automaticly be reloaded the clickable area can be clicked.
+1. The dog will be automatically reloaded, the clickable area can be clicked.

-2. If you are not sure where the area is you can visulise it by pressing F10
+2. If you are not sure where the area is, you can visualise it by pressing F10.

-3. After clicking the area the debug console will show the text bark
+3. After clicking on the area, the debug console will display the text bark.

-4. If your dog has a bark animation you can start the animation via the script by aclling the PlayAnimation function.
+4. If your dog has a bark animation, you can start the animation through the script by calling the PlayAnimation function.

 print("bark")